regexpressyourself/Scheduler/README.md

 Long version: To run the app from the source, you must have [python 2.7.*](www.python.org/downloads) and the [xlwt](pypi.python.org/pypi/xlwt) library.
 I have also packaged the app up into a .exe using [pyinstaller](www.pyinstaller.org), which you can simply download and run, if that's easier.
-Scheduler will output your .xls schedule in the same directory as the program itself.
+Scheduler.py will output your .xls schedule in the same directory as the program itself.
 Look for "schedule.xls".

 Once you have the app running, the process is relatively intuitive.
 You are first